arthuryuan15/Notebook/Notebook/Interview/interivew prepare - BQ.md

     Thirdly, I’m happy to work in an enviroment with a lot of challenges so that I’ll never be boring.

-4.  **Introduce yourself by someone others**
+4.  **Introduce yourself by third**

 ​

-​	He is a talented student from saskatchewan polytechnic majored in software developer.
-Graduated from Beihang Univeristy with a master's degree in 2020, He has experience in Biadu and Gaotu as Software developer for almost 2 years.
-Having good understanding on software, he has great interest in back-end developer.
-He is familiar with Java, he has the ability to be a great team member and write efficient code.
+# The Third-Party Introduction

+He will be a great fit for the software engineering position at our company.
+He did almost two years of a full-time job at Baidu and Gaotu as a Software developer.
+He has 3 years of software development experience, one year of them in data mining and machine learning fields. two years of them is backend developer.
+His current focus is on building a back-end web service.
+He experienced a full software development life cycle including requirement, system analysis, design, coding, testing, integration and maintenance.
+He is also familiar with common back-end frameworks and dev tools.
+He is curious about new possibilities and challenging things.
+He has received systematic training in software development in Canada, which show his great passion for software knowledge.
+He has a solid understanding of Java language and be good at data structure and algorithm.
+I believe he has the ability to be a great team member and write efficient code.

+salesforcereferral365@gmail.com